 Every New Year, we make plans to get our health back on track, be it by losing weight, sleeping more, giving up fries, or starting yoga.
 But making permanent change isn’t easy.
-After a few weeks of sticking to the straight and narrow, it’s hard to resist falling back into comfortable old habits.
+After a few weeks of sticking to the straight and narrow, it’s easy to fall back into old habits.

-Knowing resolutions are easier made than kept, some tricks can assist us in reaching our goals.
-You could try writing out your resolutions or breaking your goal into manageable chunks.
-But I am talking about a slightly unconventional resolution aid – namely, fresh omega-3 fish oil.
+Resolutions are easier made than kept, but there are some techniques that can assist us in reaching our goals.
+In this case, I am talking about a slightly unconventional aid – namely, fresh omega-3 fish oil.

-So how can fresh fish oil help you with your New Year’s resolutions?
-Let’s look at how omega-3 makes a difference for three of the most commonly made promises: exercise more, lose weight and reduce stress.
+So can fresh fish oil help you with your New Year’s resolutions?
+Let’s look at how omega-3 fatty acids impact three of the most commonly made health goals: exercise more, lose weight and reduce stress.

-Most of us need to exercise more and we know it.
+Most of us need to exercise more, and we all know it.
 We spend too much time in front of the computer or television at home, and too much time sitting at the office.
-Come the New Year and a new gym membership, we want to make sure we stick with our new routine.
-And that’s exactly where fish oil helps.
+Come the New Year and a fresh gym membership, we want to make sure we stick with our plan.
+That’s exactly where fish oil can help.

 There are several studies exploring this phenomenon.
-To mention just one, a 2012 study from Brazil looked at how postmenopausal women responded to omega-3 in conjunction with their exercise regimen.
-Researchers found that the women who took omega-3 and exercised experienced increased muscle strength compared to women who exercised without added fish oil supplementation (3).
+To mention just one, a 2012 study from Brazil looked at how postmenopausal women responded to omega-3 supplements in conjunction with their exercise regimen.
+Researchers found that the women who took fish oil and exercised experienced increased muscle strength compared to women who exercised without added fish oil supplementation (3).

-At first, it might seem strange that fish oil, a pure fat, can function as part of an effective weight loss plan.
-But taking an adequate dose of fresh omega-3 fish oil makes it easier to maintain a healthy weight.
+So how is that fish oil, a pure fat, can function as part of an effective weight loss plan?
 The omega-3s in the fish oil act on the hunger hormones, helping signal the brain that the stomach is full.
-Furthermore, because fish oil also influences the stress hormones, it decreases the natural stress that comes with reducing daily calorie consumption (4).
+Furthermore, because fish oil also influences the stress hormones, it can decrease the natural stress that comes with reducing daily calorie consumption (4).

 Oat fiber also makes an enormous difference when it comes to weight loss.
 The longer food stays in the stomach before passing to the intestines, the less hungry we feel.
 Fortunately, soluble oat fiber has staying power.
-It binds with the liquids in the stomach to create a thick gel that slows stomach muscle contractions – therefore making it an ideal weight management tool (5).
+It binds with the liquids in the stomach to create a thick gel that slows stomach muscle contractions, making it an ideal weight management tool (5).

-In addition, oat fiber also plays a probiotic role in the large intestine.
-The gut flora, which seem to influence a person’s appetite and metabolism, changes depending on the food we consume.
+In addition, oat fiber plays a prebiotic role in the large intestine.
+The gut flora, which seems to influence a person’s appetite and metabolism, changes depending on the food we consume.
 Diets high in processed carbohydrates and sugar promote unhealthy gut flora, while the good gut flora flourishes on oat fiber (6).
 Healthy gut flora in turn helps promote healthy weight control.

-For the New Year, many of us wish we could feel less stressed on a day to day basis – maybe have time to stop and smell the roses and feel grateful for the little things.
+For the New Year, many of us wish we could feel less stressed on a regular basis.
 Fish oil doesn’t make day-to-day problems go away.
-However, many studies indicate that full-spectrum omega-3 helps reduce stress and provides therapeutic benefits for people suffering from mood disorders.
+However, many studies indicate that full-spectrum omega-3s help reduce stress and provide therapeutic benefits for people suffering from mood disorders.

-All of these benefits, of course, come with one caveat: To be effective, omega-3 fish oil needs to be fresh (non-rancid), consumed daily and taken in an adequate dose.
+All of these benefits, of course, come with one caveat: To be effective, one’s omega-3 supplement needs to be fresh (non-rancid), consumed daily and taken in an adequate dose.
 That means one or two capsules here or there won’t cut it.
-You would need to consume nine or more regular fish oil capsules to match the same dose used in the studies showing that omega-3 has a pain relieving effect.
+For instance, you would need to consume approximately 10 regular fish oil capsules daily to match the same dose used in the studies demonstrating fish oil’s pain relieving effect.

 1. Cleland et al. “Fish Oil: What the Prescriber Needs to Know.”
 Arthritis Research & Therapy, 8 (2006) : 202.